lamdu/hypertypes/README.md

     | FuncT Typ Typ
 ```

-This type is an example for an AST which DTALC and `recursion-schemes` can't help us with.
+This type is an example for an AST which DTALC and `recursion-schemes` cannot represent.

-Is there a way to present this structure?
+Can the "field constructor" pattern be used to represent such ASTs?
 Yes:

 ### `(Index -> Type) -> Index -> Type`: The `multirec` approach